Every day is Earth Day for us. Here are some insights and tips to help you reduce your carbon pawprint.

 Growing Carbon Pawprint

 Dogs and cats account for a quarter of the greenhouse gases caused by animal agriculture.
 In the US alone, there are about 184 million cats and dogs.
-Based on last year's study from Plos, dogs and cats' eating habits may represent around 64 million tons of greenhouse gases annually, equivalent to driving over 13 million cars.
+Based on a study from Plos, dogs and cats' eating habits may represent around 64 million tons of greenhouse gases annually, equivalent to driving over 13 million cars.

 10 Lower Carbon Activities